Spanberger and Vega go head-to-head on Election Day

 Yesli Vega

-CSE: At the end of the day, why should your constituents vote for Yesli Vega over Abigail Spanberger?
+At the end of the day, why should your constituents vote for you over Abigail Spanberger?